MartinMuska/meditation-wall/README.md

 # My Early Code Project

-This is an early attempt at writing code.
-The project includes a simple web calculator. the calculator was created with the intention of typing some mathematical symbols from the keyboard, therefore some symbols are missing.
+This is my second attempt at writing code.
+While working on the computer, I thought about how to take effective breaks.

 ## Features
-- mathematics operations
+- time setting for Zen meditation (watching the wall)

 ## Installation
 Open the `index.html` file in a web browser.